 ©3-14-11 by Donna Cunningham, MSW

-Today’s collection poses questions about a variety of astrological aspects in readers’ own charts, conjunctions and quintiles in particular.
+Here are some questions and observations from readers about a variety of astrological aspects in theircharts, conjunctions and quintiles in particular.
 For those who aren’t familiar with them, a quintile is a 72° aspect, within about 2-3 degree range.
 In the natal chart, it describes your personal “genius” or talent.

 Q: How many degrees work for a conjunction?
 I’ve been taught 5-8°, so I’ve never really considered Mercury-Saturn aspects before, although I have a wide conjunction (10°) between Mercury at 1° of Aquarius and Saturn at 11°.”
 (She goes on to describe characteristics and circumstances that are highly typical of the aspect.)